 Define the scaling/update policy of workload:

-If your workload was successfully deployed, it will appear under
+If your workload were successfully deployed, it would appear under

 You should be able to connect to your pod(s) depending on your configuration.